JTRcode/JTRcode.github.io/about.md

       <div class="info">
         <h2>Jackson Han</h2>
         <h6>Junior Full Stack Devloper</h6>
-        My name is Jackson and I'm currently a third year student at University of Toronto specializing in Computer Science.
+        My name is Jackson and I'm currently a fourth year student at University of Toronto specializing in Computer Science.
         I'm outgoing and devoted to the work I do, always learning and applying what I have learned.
 This website is a showcase of some of the things that I do.
 To learn more about me feel free to see my resume or email me.
       </div>
     </section>